licabal222/licabal222.github.io/about.md

 ---
 layout: page
-title: About
+title: about
 permalink: /about/
 ---

-Hi and welcome!
-This is a concise time-line of my journey so far.
+Take a sneak peek of what my life-journey has been so far.

 I was born and raised in Colombia’s capital city, Bogota.
 A massive, hectic and cosmopolitan place, filled with contrasts and mixed cultures.